Statistic New Milford Connecticut National

 New Milford Racial Demographics & Ethnicity

-Understanding the New Milford racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In New Milford, the racial breakdown indicates 87.5% White, 1.7% Black or African American, 3.5% Asian, 0.2% American Indian and 0% Native Hawaiian, with 9.3% of the population identifying as Hispanic or Latino.
-Notably, 85.2% of households reported speaking English only, while 8.6% reported speaking Spanish only.
-Additionally, 9.3% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of New Milford is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In New Milford, the racial breakdown comprises 87.5% White, 1.7% Black or African American, 3.5% Asian, 0.2% American Indian, and 0% Native Hawaiian, with 9.3% of the population identifying as Hispanic or Latino.
+85.2% of households reported speaking English only, while 8.6% reported speaking Spanish only.
+Furthermore, 9.3% of residents were categorized as foreign-born.

 New Milford Population Density